 The lead generation landscape has widely evolved with technology.
 From what used to be a voice-dependent approach, it has become a multi-channel, multi-touch tactic, incorporating email, mobile, website, and chat, to reach and engage potential customers.

 And among these channels, chat stands out to be the best.
 It enables organizations to communicate with their target audience through personalized messaging and engage prospects in ways they are most convenient without the hassle of disrupting them from work, meetings, and personal engagements.

 In countries considered to be centers of trade and industry, like Singapore, Whatsapp is the most popular among other app providers.
 Out of its 5.75 million population, 4 million are mobile users which are largely comprised of people from the business sector.
 This shows how Whatsapp has become a significant tool for business in Singapore as well as in other countries.

 It has made doing business much easier than calling and sending emails.
-By getting real-time replies from prospects and maximizing the calling hours on target decision makers, marketers are able to connect with the right prospect at the right time, save time by prioritizing contacts who are open to discuss and mitigate useless efforts on negative contacts.
+By getting real-time replies from prospects and maximizing the calling hours of target decision-makers, marketers are able to connect with the right prospect at the right time, save time by prioritizing contacts who are open to discussion, and mitigate useless efforts on negative contacts.

 Lead qualification is an essential part of lead generation because it will not only help determine whether or not a prospect is the right candidate to benefit from your product or service but save you time and effort.
 However, knowing how to do it and using the right tools to qualify a lead could affect your bottom line.